TABLE OF CONTENTS

 No, once you click on the “Submit Application” button to submit your application you cannot change the application content.
 You can still update your personal contact information and change recommenders or send reminders to recommenders, but that’s it.

-Do my recommendation letters need to be submitted by the application deadline?
+Do my recommendations need to be submitted by the application deadline?

-Yes, the two required letters of recommendations must be submitted electronically by the application deadline.
-Recommenders must submit their letter through the online form, letters in any other form will not be accepted.
+Yes, the two required recommendations must be submitted electronically by the application deadline.
+Recommenders must submit their form through the online system, recommendations in any other form will not be accepted.

 No, recommenders must use the website form process.
 A URL unique to your application will be sent to the individuals you selected to submit a recommendation on your behalf.
 Each person writing a recommendation for you will complete the online recommendation form and submit it electronically.
 This is the only way to ensure that your recommendations are properly linked with your application.

-Who should I get to write my letters of recommendation?
+Who should I get to write my l recommendations?

 Can I delete a recommendation and replace it with another?